Employee Life and Health Trust

 The following rules apply to all employee life and health trusts:

 - The trust can deduct designated employee benefits that became payable by the trust in the taxation year.
-The deduction is included in the calculation of the non-capital losses for that year.
+The deduction is included in the calculation of the non-capital losses for that year (refer to line 513a of Schedule D of the Trust Income Tax Return [TP-646-V]).
+However, no deduction is allowed if the benefits for which the contributions or premiums are provided would not be deductible in calculating the employer's income.